top of page

 Artistic signature and expertise

-Each figurine in the Marie Antoinette Collection bears the signature of Helen Bourch, founder of FIGURART and miniature artist specializing in hand-painted collectible figurines.
-Helen Bourch established the FIGURART workshop in 2021 to perpetuate and modernise French historical figurine craftsmanship.
-Her expertise spans from faithful historical reproduction to contemporary artistic creations, including restoration of antique pieces.
+Each figurine in the Marie Antoinette Collection bears the signature of Helen Bourch , founder of FIGURART and a miniature artist specializing in painting collectible figurines .
+Helen Bourch created the FIGURART workshop in 2021 to perpetuate and modernize the French craft of historical figurine making.
+Her expertise ranges from faithful historical reproductions to contemporary artistic creations, including the restoration of antique pieces.

 Miniature painting is an art that demands extreme precision and a deep understanding of historical detail.
 Helen Bourch combines rigorous historical research with technical mastery to create figurines that are both small works of art and miniature historical documents .
 Each piece bears her personal commitment to craftsmanship excellence and historical authenticity.